Surf's Up (album): Production and style

-Surf's Up was recorded between January and July 1971, with the exception of a few tracks.
+Surf's Up was recorded between January and July 1971, excluding a few tracks.
 After the release of Sunflower, band engineer Stephen Desper assembled a collection of songs consisting mostly of outtakes deemed suitable for a follow-up LP, which he labelled "Second Brother Album".
 Rieley later called these selections "forgettable" and said that he was "totally perplexed ...
-I met with [Warner executive] Mo Ostin, a true Brian Wilson fan, at Warner Brothers, who listened to the songs, and he declared: 'No way.'"
+I met with [Warner executive] Mo Ostin, a true Brian Wilson fan, at Warner Bros., who listened to the songs, and he declared: 'No way.'"

 Rieley encouraged them to write songs with more socially conscious and topical lyrics, although he stated in a 2013 interview, "It was not part of a master plan. ...
 We never had any 'What are we gonna write about?' meeting.
 Never once did anything like that ever occur."
 He assigned the project the brief working title of Landlocked to represent "a demarcation line, separating striped-shirted bullshit that had become irrelevant, an object of public scorn, from artistry, creativity and great new songs."
-An album cover was designed with this title, featuring white san-serif [sic] letters printed atop a photograph of a dark field.
+An album cover was designed with this title, featuring white sans-serif letters printed atop a photograph of a dark field.

 The Landlocked cover was ultimately discarded in favor of a different design.
 Rieley said that the final cover "was something that caught my eye at an antique record shop near Silver Lake.
 It was a painting and I bought it.
 It reminded me a bit of the Brother Records logo, but it was different."
 Conversely, Desper recalled that a print of a painting of the End of the Trail, "use[d] to hang in Murry Wilson's office behind his desk, as Brian recalls from his childhood.
 Brian always like[d] the painting as it was part of Denny's, Carl's and his youth."
 Surf's Up was the first album for which the group printed the lyrics of each song on the record sleeve.

 In 1974, Rieley stated that his growing involvement with the songwriting process attracted the ire of Love, Johnston, and Al Jardine, who "tried to force me to march into Mo Ostin's and sell him on their 1969 track 'Loop De Loop'".
 I refused and Brian, Dennis, and Carl backed me up."
 Due to Brian's reduced involvement, the vocal arrangements were not as dense as those for Sunflower.
 Johnston recalled, "It was strange to be doing vocal arrangements to make it sound like the Beach Boys when we were the Beach Boys.
 That's a little weird to me."